 If the valuation is lower than your offer price, you have several options:

-• Negotiate with the seller for a lower price
+• Negotiate with the seller for a lower price.

-• Provide additional funds to cover the gap
+• Provide additional funds to cover the gap.

-• Request a review of the valuation if you believe it's inaccurate
+• Request a review of the valuation if you believe it's inaccurate.

-• Seek an alternative lender who might value the property differently
+• Seek an alternative lender who might value the property differently.

-• Consider whether to proceed with the purchase given the valuation
+• Consider whether to proceed with the purchase given the valuation.

-A lower valuation can affect your loan-to-value ratio and potentially require additional deposit funds or Lenders Mortgage Insurance.
+A lower valuation can affect your loan to value ratio and potentially require additional deposit funds or Lenders Mortgage Insurance.

 How do I know if I should use a guarantor loan?